 - Attach a Lithium Mark (attached above) to the package.Attach a Lithium Mark (attached above) to the package.
 (Please note, this label must be printed in black and red as shown in the link.
 The minimum size is 100 x 100mm, the minimum height for the UN 3091 text is 12mm, and the telephone number of someone knowledgeable about the shipment must be added.)

 * Shipping instructions given here are general guidelines.
 Some carriers may have additional requirements (e.g. declaring the hazard on the Consignment Note as partially regulated lithium metal batteries in equipment UN3091/P.I.
 970 Section II).
 Customers are responsible for checking their local regulations and any carrier specific requirements.

-Please note that all cells that Gemini Data Loggers supplies have been tested in accordance with sub-section 38.3 of the UN Manual of Tests and Criteria and the test report or summary indicated is attached to this page.
+Please note that all batteries that Gemini Data Loggers supplies have been tested in accordance with sub-section 38.3 of the UN Manual of Tests and Criteria.
+The UN 38.3 test summary for all lithium batteries supplied by Gemini Data Loggers is attached to this page (above).

 How to return your Tinytag data logger for calibration